Predict Child’s Adult Height Online.

 To estimate a boy’s height, you can input the parents’ heights, his age, and his current height into our height predictor.
 It applies the mid-parental height method to estimate height while taking into account the child’s genetic factors and average growth patterns.

 Of course, our height predictor works wonderfully for girls!
-Simply enter the parents’ heights, the child’s age, and current height to the height calculator.
+Simply enter the parents’ heights, the child’s age, and current height to the child height predictor.
 It uses average growth projections based on the child’s lineage to provide a reliable estimate of adult height.

 With a child height predictor, parental heights and growth patterns are analyzed using the mid-parental height formula, which offers a pretty good estimation.
 It's not completely accurate because of factors like diet or lifestyle, but it provides a reasonable starting point for projection.